The Surprising Beauty Rituals That Changed Our Sex Lives

 Take Casanova, for example, who was said to have eaten 50 oysters a day in order to boost his libido.
 Scientists may have since debunked the food as an aphrodisiac, but the point is, we all have our thing.

-Ahead, the surprising rituals — from sex-fueled fragrances to baths — that R29 editors swear make the act that much better.
+Ahead, the surprising rituals — from sex-fuelled fragrances to baths — that R29 editors swear make the act that much better.